-Jenson Button had a dream season in 2009. when he won six of the first seven races.
+Jenson Button had a dream season in 2009 when he won six of the first seven races.
 After his victory in the first race in Australia he added another triumph in rainy Malaysia which was red flagged after just 55% of laps due to poor conditions and visibility.

 Button beat Trulli in a Toyota for just 0.092 seconds in qualifying (Button had fuel for two laps more than Trulli), Glock in the second Toyota for 0.509 s and Rosberg in Williams for 0.569 seconds.
 Brawn, Toyota and Williams in the first four places was not a surprise because these are the only three teams that started the season with the double diffusers.
 It was the fifth of eight career poles for Jenson Button, second of four in Brawn.

-The winner was Button (instead of 10, he received 5 points), and Trulli, Webber and Rosberg (4th, 6th and 8th at the end of the race) had the ‘unique opportunity to win the decimal number of points (2.5, 1.5 and 0.5 points).
+The winner was Button (instead of 10, he received 5 points) and Trulli, Webber and Rosberg (4th, 6th and 8th at the end of the race) had the ‘unique opportunity to win the decimal number of points (2.5, 1.5 and 0.5 points).

 Button, with pole position and victory, also clocked the fastest lap – it was his first of the eight fastest laps in his career.
 Interestingly, Button achieved the first podium of his career in the BAR Honda 006 five years ago on the same track.